barature1992985/123/README.md

-The LaSalle, introduced by Cadillac in 1927, was a mid-priced luxury car designed to bridge the gap between Cadillac and its more affordable companion brand, Buick.
+The Auburn Automobile Company, founded in 1900, gained prominence in the 1920s with models like the Auburn 8-88, known for their stylish designs and powerful engines.